LDiegoM/meteo_station/README.md

 - Refactor html site to include status and administrative pages.
 - Refactor Data Logger settings.
 - Add html and api handlers for Administrative porpuses.
+- Add html and api handlers for reading current status.

 ## 0.0.8 - 2022-05-10